 If you have a broad range of interests, this could be a great position for you.
 Rather than specializing in just one area, such as electrical engineering or mechanical engineering, a general engineering technologist has the skills and knowledge to solve problems across many different types of engineering.
-Working under a specialized engineer, you might be involved in product design, field engineering or technical operations in virtually any industry you can imagine.
+Working under a specialized engineer, you might be involved in product design, field engineering or technical operations.

 The Bachelor's in Engineering Technology consists of a minimum of 126 credit hours divided into:

 General Education Courses